RightsandWrongsgit/ARMTEC/business/producttesting.md

 #### Description:
 Like the name says, respondents try two products.
 The products can be placed for paired comparison two different ways:

-  - Simultaneous: Both at the same time with instructions about what order the products should be used (different respondents have alternative order rotations).
+  - Simultaneous: Both at the same time with instructions about what order the products should be used (different respondents have alternative order rotations).<br>
-  - Sequential: They get two products to evaluate, the first product at the time of the screening and the second after the initial testing period.
+  - Sequential: They get two products to evaluate, the first product at the time of the screening and the second after the initial testing period.<br>

 Note:  In a 'triangle test' methodology respondents sample three products, two of which are identical, and is then asked to select the one which is different and preferred.

 #### Advantages:
 Small differences tend to be magnified in a paired-comparison.
 Less sample size compared to the monadic study for differences to be statistically significant at a desired level.